WGBH/AAPB2/app/views/override/help/obtain-metadata.md

 http://americanarchive.org/catalog/cpb-aacip_37-95j9krh1.pbcore

 The original, unnormalized PBCore is available from the AMS.
-PBCore XML records can be emailed to you as a zip file containing folders titled by each record’s AAPB GUID.
+PBCore XML records can be emailed to you as a zip file containing folders titled by each record's AAPB GUID.

 To export PBCore XML, you will need to be logged into the AMS.
-From the records page, you should see all of your organization’s records.
+From the records page, you should see all of your organization's records.

 Make sure that the Assets tab is highlighted in blue in the top left of the Records page.
 Click the Operation button and select Export Results from the